KalaKit/KalaMove/next_version_goals.md

 ## Print key

-The purpose of this key is to be able to print log messages to KalaMove for debugging or information
+The purpose of the `print: ` key is to be able to print log messages to the console for debugging or information at a specific point in the `.kmf` file

-- print keys only accept a single value - all content after 'print: ' is what is actually printed to KalaMove output
+- each print key prints only one block of text
+- the text is always the first parameter after an optional owner token with a space in between them
-- print keys accept tokens and can print the value of a token, the token must be defined before the print key
+- print keys accept OS and user defined tokens and can print the value of a token, the token must be defined before the print key
-- print keys can be placed anywhere and are saved to the equivalent block where the print key was placed above, then its ran in the handle stage
+- print keys accept `\n`, `\t` and `\r` and will print their values correctly
+- when printing paths, only `@` is used as the separator, `\` is always literal
+- print key does not interpret `, ` in any special way and it works as regular character

 ---

 ## Run key

-The purpose of this key is to be able to run external batch/shell/powershell scripts when you need to do an action in between a stage
+The purpose of the `run: ` key is to be able to run external scripts when you need to do an action at a specific point in the `.kmf` file

-- run keys only accept a single value - the path to the script file
+The script referenced in this text is batch/powershell/shell depending on which one is valid and found

+- each run key accepts multiple scripts separated with `, `, a space separates run script params
+- the script path is always the first parameter after an optional owner token with a space in between them
-- run keys dont accept extensions so that the key can remain os-agnostic and run the same way on both windows and linux, instead the parser checks internally if the value leads to a batch or shell script and then runs that
+- run key script path doesnt accept extensions so that the key can remain os-agnostic and run the same way on both windows and linux, instead the parser checks internally if the value leads to a valid script and then runs that
-- run keys can be placed anywhere and are saved to the equivalent block where the run key was placed above, then its ran in the handle stage
+- each parameter except the owner token must be covered with `?` so that parameters and paths with spaces can be sent

+---

+## Shared by Print and Run key

+Some details are shared across these two keys and work the same way, mostly

+- user defined and os tokens and kmf block tokens can be combined to create paths
+- paths must be be surrounded with `?` so that the print or run key can treat it as a single path
+- owner types are `$BEFORE_OWNER`, `$AFTER_OWNER` and `$NO_OWNER`
+- `$BEFORE_OWNER` token means the kmf block below this key is referenced
+- `$AFTER_OWNER` token means the kmf block above this key is referenced
+- `$NO_OWNER` token means this kmf block is standalone and cannot reference either below or above kmf block data, this is the default, and if no owner token is passed to either key then this token is assigned by default
+- `$ORIGIN`, `$TARGET_X` and `$ACTION` tokens are accepted only if the owner token was set to one of the two ones, and not `$NO_OWNER`. the X in `$TARGET_X` is the X-th target starting from 0 in the targets vector of the referenced block
+- owner tokens are evaluated at the second pass during parsing, where value to them is passed internally by the origin, target or action value relative to internally stored line

+---

+## Reserved tokens

+Several tokens are reserved and cannot be defined by the end user, defining any of these will skip the definition of this token because allowing these tokens to be defined will clash with using them for real world uses.

+- All tokens defined in env keys are reserved
+- `$BEFORE_OWNER`, `$AFTER_OWNER` and `$NO_OWNER` are reserved
+- `$ORIGIN` and `$ACTION` tokens are reserved
+- `$TARGET_0` to `$TARGET_255` are reserved and the maximum allowed number of targets for a kmf block will be capped to 256

+## Paths in kmf blocks

+This version introduces tokens which make path building harder to parse, so to solve this we introduced the `?` as described above.
+This symbol ensures complex paths are always combined together correctly, using the ? symbol clearly marks the begin and end of each path even with half-paths and multiple tokens, and the special path handler helper function will always be used if any part of any key value has the `?` symbol